sj19217/CS-Coursework/Interpreter/process.md

   (i.e. to pad with zeroes if the size of the movement and size of the register do not match)
 * Worked that out and implemented the switch statements in main.c.
 Realised I might have to add code to the assembler to check that the right type of operands are paired with commands (e.g. can't move data into an immediate value)
+* In preparation for making LEA function, moved interpreting arithmetic expressions into a function to separate calculating the address from finding the value there.